 Include a $14 certified check or money order made payable to the NC State Bureau of Investigation.

 Another option for looking up warrants is to conduct searches on the county level, primarily through local law enforcement agencies.
-For an example, individuals can check out our resource on how to look up free public records in Mecklenburg County–the most efficient ways to find warrants, inmates, criminal history reports, background checks, vital records, probationer details, and more can be found here.
+For example, individuals can check out this resource on how to look up free public records in Mecklenburg County, which includes the most efficient ways to find warrants, inmates, criminal history reports, background checks, vital records, probationer details, and more can be found here.

 Lastly, third-party websites are available to aid in the search for outstanding warrants.
 It is important to note that these companies are not government-owned, so the provided information may differ.
 However, the service provided (typically for a small fee) offers a simple and expedited starting point for a search.